Backpacking Minimalist: How to Travel with Less (Minimalist Travel)

 There, I said it!
 The minimalist movement has been going on for years and you probably see it a lot on the internet where people start selling their stuff and fitting all their life in a backpack and, to be honest, it is a bold move because it does take a lot of emotional bravery to get rid of things you think matters to you.

-When I was living in Helsinki and living a good life as a professional chef, I didn’t really own a lot of things… or so I thought.
+When I was living in Helsinki, Finland and living a good life as a professional chef, I didn’t really own a lot of things… or so I thought.
 I thought I was living a rather minimalistic lifestyle back then and truthfully, comparing myself to my friends, I did own much less but it was still a lot of things!
 In fact, I owned so much that our nearby charity store saw me almost every day as I was donating so much stuff!
 So much that when I decided to live out of a suitcase and travel the world, I had the hardest time to downsize to a 15kg bag.

 Minimalist travel is not really all about owning less but also the mentality of realizing the difference between wanting things to needing things.
 I have to be honest and say that it is not easy and it takes a lot of realization to know what do you really need in order to live your life on a daily basis.